Mike Rounds: 2020

-In the 2020 election, Rounds defeated Scyller Borglum to win the Republican nomination.
-He won the general election over Democrat Dan Ahlers with nearly 66% of the vote.
+In the 2020 election, Scyller Borglum, a first-term member of the South Dakota House of Representatives, challenged Rounds in the Republican primary.
+Borglum positioned herself as an ally of Donald Trump.
+Rounds defeated Borglum, 75% to 25%.
+He won the general election against Democratic nominee Dan Ahlers with nearly 66% of the vote.

+2026

+On July 21, 2025, Trump endorsed Rounds for reelection on Truth Social, writing, "Mike Rounds has my Complete and Total Endorsement for Re-election - HE WILL NEVER LET YOU DOWN!"

 Tenure

+Artificial Intelligence

+Rounds co-chairs the Senate AI Caucus and was one of the four members of the Bipartisan Senate AI Working Group led by Senate Minority Leader Chuck Schumer.
+On May 15, 2024, the group released a report recommending actions for the federal government to take to regulate and support AI development.
+The report recommended $32 billion of annual funding for development of non-defense AI.
+Rounds has introduced several bills on AI, including one establishing a national biomedical database and provide for additional regulation of AI in financial services.

 Education

 In February 2019, Rounds was one of 20 senators to sponsor the Employer Participation in Repayment Act, enabling employers to contribute up to $5,250 to their employees' student loans as a means of granting them relief and incentivizing people to apply for jobs with employers who implement the policy.
+In November 2024, he introduced a bill in the Senate that proposes the abolishment of the Department of Education.

 Environment

 In 2017, Rounds was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.
 According to OpenSecrets, Rounds has received over $200,000 from oil, gas and coal interests since 2012.
 Rounds supported embattled Environmental Protection Agency Administrator Scott Pruitt, who had come under scrutiny because of extraordinary expenditures for personal security and luxury travel, and the appearances of ethical conflicts, defending him on Meet the Press.
-Calling the criticism "nitpicking," he said, “I don’t know how much of it is overblown and how much of it is accurate, to be honest.”
+Calling the criticism "nitpicking", he said, "I don't know how much of it is overblown and how much of it is accurate, to be honest."